Troubleshooting

 -

-Query server with OpenStack CLI
+Query the server with the OpenStack CLI directly

 -